 I am a senior researcher specializing in work and organizational psychology.
 My research focus is on leadership during the implementation process, intervention design and the investigation of work stressors in particular job insecurity as well as their mechanisms.

-I also work at the Unit for Implementation, Centrum for epidemiology and community medicine (CES), and the Department of Psychology, Stockholm University.
+I also work at the Unit for Implementation, Centrum for epidemiology and community medicine (CES).

 PhD in Psychology, Stockholm University, Department of Psychology

 PhD thesis:Job Insecurity and Its Consequences: Investigating Moderators, Mediators and Gender